11.4. Indexes and

 By default, B-tree indexes store their entries in ascending order

-otherwise equal entries).
-This means that a forward scan of an
+with nulls last.
+This means that a forward scan of an index on

 x produces output satisfying